brentreeves/CODEXParsons/README.md

 # Notes
 We use jq is a utility to filter json.
 We use pandas to convert json to csv.
 Overkill.

+# The second major part lives in /unit

+This part is working towards inclusion in jupyter notebook.
+O.py has been renamed to M.py and the Parsons_*.py files have been adjusted to be callable.

+this folder also has a runall.sh which loops through V1/2/3 subfolders and runs each Parsons_*.py program.

+It uses some unix utilities: grep, head, sort and cat.
+Usage for runall is:
+./runall.sh &> errors